-Tim Todd is an executive writer and historian with the Federal Reserve Bank of Kansas City.
-He is the author of seven books on the history of banking and financial services, including most recently, “Let Us Put Our Money Together, The Founding of America’s First Black Banks.”
-He also served as a writer and associate producer for a documentary about the history of the Federal Reserve that was produced by Kansas City PBS station KCPT.
-Prior to joining the Federal Reserve, Tim was a journalist for 10 years and spent another five years as a writer focused on fixed income markets.
+Timothy Todd is a writer engaged in historical research at the Federal Reserve Bank of Kansas City.
+He is the author of eight books on the history of banking and financial services, including most recently, “A Great Moral and Social Force: A History of Black Banks.”
+Previously, he explored the history of America’s earliest Black banks in his book “Let Us Put Our Money Together.”
+Among his numerous presentations and media appearances, he has been a featured speaker for the Smithsonian’s African American History and Culture Museum, the Black History Museum and Cultural Center of Virginia, the Maggie L. Walker National Historic Site and the Dillard University Center for Racial Justice.
+In addition, he served as a writer and associate producer for a documentary about the history of the Federal Reserve that was produced by Kansas City PBS station KCPT.
+Prior to joining the Federal Reserve, he was a journalist for 10 years.

 Publications by Tim Todd